thekalyan001/LInuxx-LP/README.md

--see children if you will talk for 5 min you will have to teach here for 25 minutes.
+-if you will talk for 5 min you will have to give here presentation for 25 minutes & i will laugh from there.

-See children what you will do you will do nothing only i do everthing.
+-See children what you will do you will do nothing only i do everthing.

 # Linuxx-LP
 <hr>